Perturbation-theory informed integrators for cosmological simulations: Numerical tests in three dimensions

-Now, we study the efficiency of our new integrators for the case of a $\Lambda$CDM universe in $d = 3$ dimensions.
-To this aim, we take data from the \textsc{Quijote} DM-only $N$-body simulation suite \cite{quijote}; specifically, we consider 20 simulations that share the same `fiducial' $\Lambda$CDM cosmology ($\Omega_m = 0.3175$, $\Omega_b = 0.049$, $\Omega_\Lambda = 0.6825$, $h = 0.6711$, $n_s = 0.9624$, $\sigma_8 = 0.834$, massless neutrinos).
-These simulations track the evolution of $512^3$ particles in an $L^3 = (1 \ h^{-1} \ \text{Gpc})^3$ box from $z = 127$ down to $z = 0$.
 We evolve the \textsc{Quijote} initial conditions for each of the 20 simulations until $z = 0$ with different integrators, using 2, 4, and 8 timesteps.
 We also run a reference simulation with $128$ \textsc{FastPM} KDK timesteps, to which we compare the other results.
 Taking the reference to be a PM simulation performed with the exact same code as the other simulations (rather than comparing to the $z=0$ \textsc{Quijote} results that were obtained with the simulation code \textsc{Gadget-3}, an improved version of \textsc{Gadget-2} \cite{Springel:2005}) allows us to distill the effect of the time-stepping while eliminating all other factors that impact the resulting statistics, most importantly the coarser force resolution of our PM-only code as compared to the tree-PM code \textsc{Gadget-3}.

 For our simulations, we take the timesteps to be uniformly spaced in growth-factor time $D$, which is the most natural choice for $\mPi$-integrators and ensures that the time sampling at late times is sufficiently dense when using $\lesssim 10$ timesteps.
 We compute the gravitational forces in Fourier space using the PM method with a grid of resolution $N_c = 1024^3$ using the differentiation kernels in Eq.~\eqref{eq:differentiation_kernels} (where now $d = 3$), and we dealiase the forces by means of an interlaced grid \cite{Chen1974}.